wp-plugins/google-maps-master/readme.txt

 * Free Text Field: use it as you which, example Read More link
 * auto-hides empty fields per marker
 * TechGasp Radioactive Widget... looks awesome!!!, Includes TechGasp Designed (Before Doomsday, Green Radiation, Blue Aftermath, Red Dawn, Orange Mushroom and Black Fallout)... read more below and check screenshots
 * TechGasp Information Widget...
 The perfect widget to display the latest google maps V3 traffic, transit, weather and bicycling map informations with incredibly beautiful design.
 Includes 4 Information Overlays for fast and easy deployments (Traffic, Transit, Bicycling and Incredible Weather Forecast).
-The Weather Information contains accurate weather forecasts if you click the forecast icon, according to the zoom level of the map, it will also display real time cloud overlays.
+The Weather Information contains accurate weather forecasts if you click the forecast icon, according to the zoom level of the map, it will also display real time clouds overlay.
 OMG!!! read more below and check screenshots

 IMPORTANT: Errors and conflicts free.
 NO JAVASCRIPT or AJAX